StevenTammen/bibledocs.org/content/subject-index.md

 ## Blood of Christ {#blood-of-christ}

+### Blood of Christ > How it changed the relationship between us and the Father {#blood-of-christ-how-it-changed-the-relationship-between-us-and-the-father}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament-introduction/#the-inaccessibility-of-the-father-apart-from-christ"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament - Introduction" header-title="The inaccessibility of the Father apart from Christ"
+%}}

 ### Blood of Christ > Satisfies both God's love and God's justice {#blood-of-christ-satisfies-both-god-s-love-and-god-s-justice}

 {{% subject-index-link